 The Pint is at 303 Main St., just past the Georgia House and Blue Water Grill as you drive east through Millsboro.
 They are open 7 days: 3:30 – 10 Monday thru Wednesday; 11:30 – 10 Thursday thru Saturday; and 3:30 – 9 on Sunday.
 The wonderful bank vault is still there, and if the tucked-inside table is available, go for it.
 It’s sort of fun, and there is a doorstop to keep you from being trapped until Monday morning when Mr. Mooney arrives for work.

 Since our last visit, The Pint has added the English Boxtys to the menu.
-These were a hidden gem at Finbar’s in downtown Rehoboth until the guys inexplicably removed it from the menu.
-Finbar’s is now closed.
+These were a hidden gem at the long-gone Finbar’s in downtown Rehoboth until the guys inexplicably removed it from the menu.
 So check out the Boxty menu here.
-They have a nice selection, though the glaring apostrophe in the plural form of Boxty is annoying.
+They have a nice selection, though the glaring, erroneous apostrophe in the plural form of Boxty is annoying.
 (Sorry, I had to say it.)

 Feel free to double-check the hours (this is Delaware, after all) by calling 302-934-5822.
 (L. (Thurs., Fri., Sat.), D, Bar) Price range: Moderate -.